4.2.1. Control over internal taxes

 Actions on taxpayers in Modules

-In the case of taxpayers subject to the objective estimation regime, and under the criterion of actions completed in 2022, regardless of the start year and the reference campaign, 25,481 actions have been carried out, 158.3% more than in 2021.
-This notable increase is caused by a change in the configuration of the indicator taken for measurement, which allows actions to be included that, although previously carried out, were not taken into account in the calculation.
+In the case of taxpayers subject to the objective assessment regime, and under the criterion of actions completed in 2022, regardless of the start year and the reference campaign, 25,481 actions have been carried out, 158.3% more than in 2021.
+This significant increase is due to a change in the configuration of the indicator used for its measurement, which allows the inclusion of actions that, although previously carried out, were not taken into account in the calculation.

-The results obtained are collected in Table nº 35.
+The results obtained are shown in Table No. 35.
 Results in the Module regime (Annex).

 Verification of periodic tax returns.